SophiaMilask/project_2/README.md

   -'StatsLibrary/'  - source code for the formulas from Probability and Applied Statistics programmed

--**'docs/'** - Associated documents for Project 1
+-**'docs/'** - Associated documents for Project 2

   -'documentation/' - documentation for all programming projects.
 This includes pictures of outputs, graphs, experiments, and drawn conclusions

-  -'essay/' - the one-page GitHib essay
+  -'FormulaSheet/' - the second formula sheet for every equation/formula from covered sections of the textbook

+  -'Report/' - the report done for this class in APA format

 ## How to Use This Repository